ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 This document includes guidance for converting I-Regexps for use with several well-known regular expression idioms.

 The development of I-Regexp was motivated by the work of the JSONPath Working Group.
-The Working Group wanted to include in its draft{{JSONPATH}} support for the use of regular expressions in JSONPath filters, but was unable to find a useful specification for regular expressions which would be interoperable across the popular libraries.
+The Working Group wanted to include in its specification {{-jsonpath}} support for the use of regular expressions in JSONPath filters, but was unable to find a useful specification for regular expressions which would be interoperable across the popular libraries.

 ## Terminology